davidp-ro/davidp-ro/README.md

 ### About me

 - 🏫 Student @ TUCN - Electronics & Telecommunications Eng.
-- 👨🏻‍💻 Passionate about tech in general _(can you tell I like Svelte?)_
+- 👨🏻‍💻 Passionate about development in general _(can you tell I like Svelte?)_
-- 🛠️ Working to make Prisma - _Making the world a safer place_ a reality
 - 🫶 I also volunteer @ <a href="https://dpit.ro/" target="_blank">Asociatia DPIT</a>

 <h3 align=center>